• Client Relationship Summary

 “What investment services and advice can you provide me?”

 We provide continuous and ongoing discretionary and non-discretionary investment management and financial planning services to retail investors.
 For discretionary services, we buy and sell securities without asking you in advance.
 For non-discretionary services, you will make the ultimate decision regarding the purchase or sale of a security.
 We provide advice and make recommendations on listed stocks, fixed-income investments, mutual funds, and exchange-traded funds.
 You can place reasonable restrictions on the types of investments we make on your behalf in writing.
 Our account minimum is $100,000 but is subject to exceptions.
+Our DBA Northline does not require an account minimum.
 We will monitor and review your account on a regular basis.

 For additional information regarding our services, please see ADV Part 2A, Items 4-7 additional information.